php-fig/fig-standards/proposed/PSR-2-advanced.md

 ### 2.1 Basic Coding Standard

-Follow all rules outlined in PSR-1 "Basic Coding Standard".
+MUST follow all rules outlined in PSR-1 "Basic Coding Standard".

 ### 2.2 Files

-Use the Unix LF (linefeed) line ending on all PHP files.
+All PHP files MUST use the Unix LF (linefeed) line ending.

-End each file with a single blank line.
+All PHP files MUST end with a single blank line.

-In files that contain only PHP, omit the closing `?>` tag.
+The closing `?>` tag MUST be omitted from files containing only PHP.

 ### 2.3 Lines

-There is no hard limit on line length.
+There MUST NOT be A hard limit on line length.

-The soft limit on line length is 120 characters; automated style checkers must warn but not error at the soft limit.
+The soft limit on line length MUST be 120 characters; automated style checkers MUST warn but MUST NOT error at the soft limit.

-This guide encourages lines no longer than 80 characters, and encourages splitting longer lines into multiple subsequent lines of no more than 80 characters each.
+Lines SHOULD NOT be longer than 80 characters; lines longer than that SHOULD be split into multiple subsequent lines of no more than 80 characters each.

-Do not add trailing spaces at the end of lines.
+There MUST NOT be trailing whitespace at the end of non-blank lines.

-Blank lines may be added to improve readability and to indicate related blocks of code.
+Blank lines MAY be added to improve readability and to indicate related blocks of code.

-Use at most one statement per line.
+There MUST NOT be more than one statement per line.

 ### 2.4 Indenting

-Use an indent of 4 spaces.
-Do not use tabs.
+Code MUST use an indent of 4 spaces, and MUST NOT use tabs for indenting.

 > N.b.: Using only spaces, and not mixing spaces with tabs, helps to avoid
 > problems with diffs, patches, history, and annotations.
 The use of spaces